hadeelalseni/HadeelFlightSurety/README.md

 # FlightSurety

 FlightSurety is a sample application project for Udacity's Blockchain course.
+### Ganache setup:
+- run Ganache with 40 accounts.
+- and use `truffle migrate --reset`

 ## Steps to run my project:
 - `npm install`
 - `truffle compile`